mirekslouf/mpint/docs/run_in_spyder/spyder.md

 --------------------------------------------

 This is quite frequent case: <br>
-We process known spectra, for which the library has already been prepared.
+We process known spectra, for which the library has already been defined.

 1. Go to the directory with datafiles
 	* for testing, you may use datafiles from our [demo directory](../demo)